Js-Hwang1/LST/README.md

 *Query-Invariant Learned Compression for Long-Context LLMs*

+**Target: ICML 2026**

 ---

 ## Abstract

 We propose **LST (Learned Super-Token)**, a novel approach to KV cache compression that learns to compress windows of KV pairs into compact super-tokens.
-Unlike heuristic methods (H2O, StreamingLLM, TOVA) that prune tokens based on importance scores, or geometric methods (ToMe, KVMerger) that merge similar vectors, LST trains a lightweight sidecar network to produce optimal compressed representations.
+Unlike heuristic methods (H2O, StreamingLLM, TOVA) that prune tokens based on importance scores, or geometric methods (SnapKV, PyramidKV) that merge similar vectors, LST trains a lightweight sidecar network to produce optimal compressed representations.

 **Key Innovation - Query-Probing Attention Alignment (QPAA):**
 Standard perplexity training optimizes for specific continuations, but fails for novel queries.
 QPAA samples random probe queries during training to ensure super-tokens work for *any* future query, not just training distributions.